Pep Guardiola: The Man City manager described as football's Che Guevara

 De Bruyne could almost be considered the first signing of Guardiola's era because Begiristain knew such a player would fit perfectly in a Pep team.
 And Pep fully agreed.

 Raheem Sterling has been transformed from being a figure of fun into practically a near-certain starter for his country.
-Defender Nicolas Otamendi was derided and ridiculed by many and has gone on to become one of the most effective defenders in the Premier League.
+Defender Nicolas Otamendi was ridiculed by many but has gone on to become one of the most effective defenders in the Premier League.

-Most importantly, Ederson apart, the regular starting line-up is filled with players Pep has not bought but rather those there when he arrived at the club.
+Most importantly, Ederson apart, the regular starting line-up is filled not with players Pep has bought but with those there when he arrived and who he has improved.

-In fact most of the players that have significantly marked his tenure wherever he has coached (Sergio Busquets, Xavi, Messi, Lahm, Arjen Robben, De Bruyne, Silva, Otamendi, Sterling) were already at their clubs when he arrived there.
+In fact most of the players that have significantly marked his tenure wherever he has coached (Sergio Busquets, Xavi, Messi, Lahm, Arjen Robben, De Bruyne, Silva, Otamendi, Sterling) were already at their clubs when he arrived.
 That, ultimately, is his greatest achievement.

 So the question is, has Pep adapted to the Premier League or has the squad adapted to him?
 Hughes asked Pep what he felt the main difference between the Premier League and the Bundesliga was, and he smiled.